The Return to School for Some

 What the Government Suggest Schools Could do…

-The government say schools should look at having a one-way system in the corridors, or put up dividers in the middle to control the flow of pupils.
+The government said schools should look at having a one-way system in the corridors, or put up dividers in the middle to control the flow of pupils.
 Each class should form a self-contained bubble so they do not mix with other pupils in the school.
 Pupils need to remain in the same classroom throughout the day with the same teacher.
 The classroom must also be given a thorough clean at the end of each day.
-A consideration could be to sit the pupils at the same seat each day if they attend consecutive days.
+Consideration could be to sit the pupils at the same seat each day if they attend consecutive days.

-Lunch times should be staggered along with break times.
+Lunchtimes should be staggered along with break times.

 Schools are also being urged to plan parent drop off and pick up protocols that minimise adult to adult contact.